 Fresh Florida Oranges are available starting at the mile 6 aid station

 Medical support is available from ambulances stationed along the course and at the finish line.
 If you need medical assistance, the ambulances will be mobile and able to respond.

 Certification / Timing

-The course will be USATF certified, meaning it will be accurately measured and all supporting documentation approved.
-Once certified, it will be a Boston Marathon Qualifier.
+The course is accurately measured, USATF certified #FL13013EBM, and therefore a Boston Qualifier.
 We use computerized chip timing, but official results will be based on "Gun Time" as per USATF rules.

 Average Low - 50°